Veltys/Ansible/README.md

 #### Added
 - Deployer for authorized_keys file in native Ansible format
 - New *sk-ssh-ed25519* key for an existent host
+- New *sk-ssh-ed25519* key for another existent host

 #### Deleted
 - Deployer for authorized_keys file in bash format